giri81/Udemy-Selenium-UI-API-Tests-Robot-Framework/README.md

 ## Usage Information for Web_UI in Windows Environment
 To run the tests in a Windows environment, follow these steps:
 1. Navigate to the repository directory: Open a command prompt, navigate to the directory where you cloned the repository.
 2. Run the Robot Framework tests by executing the following command: "robot --variable BROWSER:chrome your_test_file.robot".
 This command will run the tests using Chrome as the browser.

-## Usage Information for Local Rest EndPoint Testing
+## Usage Information for Local REST EndPoint Testing
+1. Run the API test script test_api.py.
+The http server will automatically start before running the tests and stop after they have completed, ensuring that the tests can be executed against a running server.
+2. The script will then test the local API endpoint and log the results to a new log file in the `logs` directory.